cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(portIdentifier, channelIdentifier, upgradeFields, counterpartyChannel, counterpartyUpgrade, TRYUPGRADE, proofChannel, proofUpgrade, proofHeight)

-    // if the counterparty sequence is not equal to the current sequence, then either the counterparty chain is out-of-sync or
-    // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
-    // their sequence as well.
-We must then increment our sequence so both sides start the next upgrade with a fresh sequence. if counterpartyUpgradeSequence != channel.upgradeSequence {
-        // error on the higher sequence so that both chains move to a fresh sequence maxSequence = max(counterpartyUpgradeSequence, channel.upgradeSequence)
-        errorReceipt = ErrorReceipt{
-            sequence: maxSequence,
-            errorMsg: ""
-        }
-        provableStore.set(channelUpgradeErrorPath(portIdentifier, channelIdentifier), errorReceipt)
-        provableStore.set(channelUpgradeSequencePath(portIdentifier, channelIdentifier), maxSequence)
-        return
-    }

     // refresh currentChannel to get latest state currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))